Indian folk music: Veeragase

 Veeragase is a dance folk form prevalent in the state of Karnataka.
 It is a vigorous dance based on Hindu mythology and involves very intense energy-sapping dance movements.
 Veeragase is one of the dances demonstrated in the Dasara procession held in Mysore.

 Naatupura Paatu

 Naatupura Paatu is Tamil folk music.
-It consists of Gramathisai (village folk music) and Gana (city folk music).
-It is also sung in Rajasthan.
-It is the oldest folk song in India.
+It is divided into gramathisai (village folk music) and gana (city folk music).

+Preservation of Folk Music

+India has a rich cultural heritage however many of these forms are on the verge of extinction.
+To help these forms survive and share it with the world many organizations are working for the art forms.
+Anahad Foundation is one such organization which has a huge archive of these art forms at the moment.